 Arikok’s protected land covers nearly 20% of the island.
 Frankly, it’s easy to see why – with everything from cactus-studded hikes to powerful and jagged shorelines, this is a sight to see.
 It’s just so far out of left-field from what you would picture on a Caribbean island – and that’s exactly why I loved it.

-If you have never hiked in the desert before, please take a look at these desert hiking essentials.
+Pro tip: if you have never hiked in the desert before, please take a look at these desert hiking essentials.
 They will set you up for a safe and enjoyable trek.

 2) Discover Dark and Mysterious Caves